Calorie-App/Calorie-App/README_Milestone2.md

     - [ ] We have also added the Demo Video Link to the Group Info Form on the course portal.

 The following EXTRA features are implemented:
-- [] List anything else that you added to improve your submission!
+- [X] List anything else that you added to improve your submission!
+  - [X] CalorieCalc takes user's calorie goal input in EditText, turns it into Text and then converts to Double

 ## 🎥 Demo Video